-Traditionally, the sales and marketing department has had little to do with each other, but now it is becoming increasingly common that sales and market work together to reach common goals.
+Traditionally, the sales and marketing department has had little to do with each other, but now it is becoming increasingly common that sales and marketing work together to reach common goals.
 This has created a new meaning as to what makes a salesperson really good, so what really differentiates the best modern seller from the worst?

 In the past, the two departments rarely spoke to one another simply because they were not prepared to help anyone other than themselves.
 Fortunately, this way of running sales and marketing has changed over time, which has led to sales and marketing now working to complement each other, support each other's success and achieve an overall goal together.

 Traditional outbound marketing and old-fashioned sales techniques have long been a problem – for salespeople, marketers and customers alike.
 Because the sellers rarely spoke to the marketers in the company, they often lost the opportunity to create some of the best selling points.

 The problems went both ways – without open communication with the sales department, it was challenging for the marketing department to follow developments in the buyer’s journey.
 Therefore, suddenly, the development of all marketing material fell far behind.

 Now, with inbound marketing that puts the customer's needs into focus and that has linked inbound marketing and inbound sales together, this has luckily changed.
 So what characterises a good seller in 2018?